 Trumpeter Charles Lazarus, a member of the Minnesota Orchestra since 2000, has charted a unique course during his tenure with the Orchestra.
 As a soloist, composer and bandleader, Lazarus has created and starred in four original orchestral shows featuring his jazz ensemble: “A Night in the Tropics,” “American Riffs,” “Fly Me to the Moon” and "Our Love is Here to Stay," a collaboration with The Steeles and Prince's former keyboardist Tommy Barbarella.
 "Merry & Bright,” his concert of fresh takes on holiday favorites, is the newest addition to the Orchestra's annual holiday fare.

 In 2015, Lazarus premiered Steve Heitzeg's concerto American Nomad, commissioned by Paul Grangaard.
-Lazarus and the Orchestra reprised this work last season, and a live video recording of the performance was released online in September 2019.
+Lazarus and the Orchestra recently reprised this work, and a live video recording of the performance was released online in 2019.
 His composition A Perfect Square, paired with Michael Hall's book of the same name, was recently made into a children's animated short film.

-Lazarus's four solo recordings, Solo Settings, Zabava, Merry & Bright, and Lovejoy showcase his wide-ranging talent and feature collaborations with diverse composers, arrangers and performers, including members of the Minnesota Orchestra.
-He is on the faculty of the School of Music at the University of Minnesota.
+Lazarus' five solo recordings, Solo Settings, Zabava, Merry & Bright, Lovejoy and Merrier & Brighter, showcase his wide-ranging talent and feature collaborations with diverse composers, arrangers and performers, including members of the Minnesota Orchestra.

 For more information, visit charleslazarus.com.